feature-image

 The motivation behind that work is rooted in his story.
 Born on May 23, 1991, in Pittsburgh, Donald spent much of his early football journey in the same city he is now looking to impact.

 He attended Penn Hills High School before joining the Pittsburgh Panthers in 2010.
-From 2010 to 2013, he built one of the most decorated college careers for a defensive lineman before the Rams picked him with the 14th overall in the 2014 NFL draft.
+From 2010 to 2013, he built one of the most decorated college careers for a defensive lineman before the Rams picked him with the 14th overall pick in the 2014 NFL draft.

-Alongside that, the NFL veteran also hosts youth football camps that include combine-style training and mentorship.
+The NFL veteran also hosts youth football camps that include combine-style training and mentorship.
 But his role is not limited to funding.
 He stays actively involved, working directly with local players, taking part in community events, and consistently engaging with youth programs.

 Even after his playing career, the recognition has continued.
 In 2025, the University of Pittsburgh inducted Donald into its athletic Hall of Fame.

 “To be saying Pitt Hall of Fame, that’s my stomping ground.
-This is where I’m born and raised and that’s where my family is at,” Donald said.
+This is where I’m born and raised, and that’s where my family is at,” Donald said.

 Now nearly two years into retirement, Donald has shifted his focus to giving back to the community.
 And given his impact on the city and his legacy at Pitt, the Panthers honored him by retiring his jersey.